t-wy/discord_bot_public/README.md

 The following games do not include BPM information in their chart files:

 - CGSS
+  - Only the overall BPM is stated.
+    - Problem may arise if the BPM changes throughout the song.
 - WDS
   - The distance between ticks are eighth notes by default.
 Make sure the BPMs match so.
   - The "Chart BPM Debug" under the song difficulty menu displays the corresponding BPM that may facilitate BPM finding.
 (The auto BPM-finder also bases on that result.)